krishnalalstha/mobile-developer-assignment/Internship-Assignment.md

 ### What you need to do?

 * Take a [git class in codeschool](https://www.codeschool.com/courses/try-git) if you haven’t already.
-* Create a private repo called “yipl-android-assignment” in [bitbucket](https://bitbucket.org)
+* Create a private repo called “evolve-android-intern-assignment” in [bitbucket](https://bitbucket.org)
 * Do as instructed below
 * Push your code to the repo (make sure that you have multiple number of commits with proper messages)
-* Invite internship-bitbucket@yipl.com.np to that particular private repo
+* Invite careers@evolveasia.co to the private repo

 ### Assignment